 Indicative Roles: Human Resource Manager, Health professional, Social worker, Judge, Chief executive officer

-Emotional Intelligence Questions: A few interview questions that will be helpful for you during your interview.
+Emotional Intelligence Interview Questions: A few interview questions that will be helpful for you during your interview.

-1. Describe a time where you had to recover from failure.
+1. Describe a time when you had to recover from failure.
 How did you deal with it?

 3. What keeps you motivated at work?